 Have you noticed a dramatic spike in your water bill?
 There can be many common causes for this that are often easily avoided and repaired.
-At Parker & Sons we want to help you find practical reasons and solutions to all of your home’s plumbing needs.
+At Mr. Plumber, we want to help you find practical reasons and solutions to all of your home’s plumbing needs.

 First, let’s figure out where your leak might be occurring in your home and then consider solutions.

 Especially during the summer months while kids are home more often, your water bill could inevitably increase because more water is being used.
 Some repairable problems include a leaking toilet, dripping faucet, filling up a swimming pool, or even watering the lawn.
 While all of these utilities need to be used in a home, there are solutions to decreasing your monthly water consumption.